-Dealing with pest birds in Westchester County is extremely common, because many of the most prevalent pest bird species thrive in urban settings near humans.
-These pest birds, which include sparrows, starlings, and pigeons, live near people in order to get easy access to food and shelter.
+Dealing with pest birds in Westchester County is extremely common because many of the most prevalent species thrive in urban settings near humans.
+These pest birds, including sparrows, starlings, and pigeons, live near people to easily access food and shelter.

 A Guide To Common Pest Birds